matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 Verifying by QR codes provides a quick way to verify when one of the parties has a device capable of scanning a QR code.
-The QR code encodes both parties' master keys as well as a random shared secret that is used to allow bi-directional verification from a single scan.
+The QR code encodes both parties' master signing keys as well as a random shared secret that is used to allow bi-directional verification from a single scan.

 To advertise the ability to show a QR code, clients use the names